The Great Lakes St. Lawrence Governors and Premiers are working together to strengthen the scientific basis for water management decision making.

 The science strategy of the Regional Body and Compact Council includes a focus area for each of the next three years.

-- 2021 – Great Lakes water quantity, improving measurement and estimation of the Great lakes water budget components
+2021 – Great Lakes water quantity and improving measurement and estimation of the Great lakes water budget components

-The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas and to share related research with us.
+The Regional Body and Compact Council encourage researchers to consider this science strategy as they pursue their research agendas, and share findings with the secretariat at email@example.com.